 Marquette, MI – 100m

 Houghton is a very walkable city.
-Shuttle service will be provided to and from the airport.
 Should you prefer to rent a car, there are several options including, National Car Rentals, Alamo Car Rentals, Zip Car and Lyft.

 Distance to venue: .7 m (shuttle service available through Michigan Tech)